pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 `_XINFREQ` is simply set with the frequency of the external clock.
 On Propeller HAT we use a 6Mhz crystal, so that's 6000000.
 We use understores, which are ignored by SPIN when found in numbers, to make the big number read clearly at a glance.

-#Assigning "MY_LED_PIN"
+##Assigning "MY_LED_PIN"

 Propeller HAT has 30 user pins from 0 to 29, pins 30 and 31 are tied to your Pi's serial port for communication.

 To assign our LED constant we pick one of the available pins ( labelled A0 to A29 on the board ) and use the corresponding number.
-Because we're assigning a constant, we use the "Constant Assignment" operator which is simply "=":
+Because we're assigning a constant, we use the "Constant Assignment" operator which is simply `=`:

 ```spin
 MY_LED_PIN = 0 ' Use pin A0